fractalmandala/brhatNew/src/routes/dhiti/cultureinpolicy.md

 ##### Such a distortion has huge consequences for the natives’ own culture, as the long shadow of colonialism puts the colonized into the “zone of non-being”, where they never feel like themselves, and their schemes of self-recognition and valuation have entirely been ruptured.

 Colonies like India turned into social laboratories.
-In his 1906 paper”‘The Value of the Study of Colonies for Sociology”, Albert Keller argued that “the colonies are ideal sociological laboratories because they provide us with data on what modern societies used to be like.
-He states, ‘the study of such societies gives us our only starting-points for the scientific demonstration of the evolution of human institutions.”
+In his 1906 paper ‘The Value of the Study of Colonies for Sociology’, Albert Keller argued that “the colonies are ideal sociological laboratories because they provide us with data on what modern societies used to be like".
+He states, "the study of such societies gives us our only starting-points for the scientific demonstration of the evolution of human institutions.”

 The colonial countries reaped great benefits from colonialism and empire by treating the colonized countries as pools from which to gather meaningful data.
 As Connell (2010: 41) aptly puts it: